dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2748: A society without art would lack inspiration.
+### T2748: Society would be dull and uninspiring without their contributions.

 |Support|
 |---|